-On July 31, 2020, the Public Staff and DEC (collectively, Stipulating Parties) filed a Second Agreement and Stipulation of Partial Settlement (Public Staff Second Partial Stipulation), which among other things settled and reached agreement on the return of federal EDIT due to the Tax Cuts and Jobs Act (Tax Act).
-DEC and the Public Staff also filed testimony in support of the Public Staff Second Stipulation on July 31, 2020.
+Act).
+DEP and the Public Staff also filed testimony in support of the Public Staff Second Partial Stipulation on July 31, 2020.
 The Company agreed to the Public Staff's recommended treatment of the return of unprotected federal EDIT, state EDIT, and deferred revenues related to the provisional overcollection of federal income taxes ("deferred revenues"), as well as to additional provisions pertaining to future tax changes.
-Both DEC and the Public Staff agreed that the provisions of the Public Staff Second Partial Stipulation were in the public interest and should be approved.
-The Stipulating Parties agreed to the following specific terms regarding the flowback of unprotected EDIT to DEC's customers:
+Both DEP and the Public Staff agreed that the provisions of the Public Staff Second Partial Stipulation were in the public interest and should be approved.
+The Stipulating Parties agreed to the following specific terms regarding the flowback of unprotected EDIT to DEP's customers:

-- 1) The regulatory liabilities related to (a) unprotected federal EDIT (both the portion identified by the Company as related to property, plant, and equipment and the portion identified as not related to such) (collectively, "total unprotected federal EDIT"); (b) North Carolina EDIT, and (c) deferred revenues will be returned to customers through riders by using the levelized rider calculation methodology described and set forth in the testimony and exhibits of the Public Staff in this proceeding. - 2) Total federal unprotected EDIT will be returned to customers over a five-year amortization period (the "Federal Unprotected EDIT Amortization Period"). - 3) North Carolina EDIT will be returned to customers over a twoyear amortization period (the "NC EDIT Amortization Period"). - 4) Deferred revenues will be returned to customers over a twoyear amortization period (the "Deferred Revenues Amortization Period").
+1) The regulatory liabilities related to (a) unprotected federal EDIT (both the portion identified by the Company as related to property, plant, and equipment and the portion identified as not related to such) (collectively, "total unprotected federal EDIT"); (b) North Carolina EDIT, and (c) deferred revenues will be returned to customers through riders by using the levelized rider calculation methodology described and set forth in the testimony and exhibits of the Public Staff in this proceeding.

+Total federal unprotected EDIT will be returned to customers over a five-year amortization period (the "Federal Unprotected EDIT Amortization Period").

+3) North Carolina EDIT will be returned to customers over a twoyear amortization period (the "NC EDIT Amortization Period").

+4) Deferred revenues will be returned to customers over a twoyear amortization period (the "Deferred Revenues Amortization Period").

-Under the terms of the Public Staff Second Partial Stipulation, as reflected in the revenue requirement recommended by the Public Staff, DEC's revenue requirement for the first two years will be reduced by the State EDIT Rider and deferred revenues decrement, totaling approximately \$83.054 million for each year; and DEC's revenue requirement for the first five years will be reduced by the Federal Unprotected EDIT Rider decrement of approximately \$240.875 million for each year, to be reduced by the actual amount of EDIT refunded during DEC's implementation of interim rates.
+Under the terms of the Public Staff Second Partial Stipulation, as reflected in the revenue requirement recommended by the Public Staff, DEP's revenue requirement for the first two years will be reduced by the State EDIT Rider and deferred revenues decrement, totaling approximately \$71.708 million for each year; and DEP's revenue requirement for the first five years will be reduced by the Federal Unprotected EDIT Rider decrement of approximately \$94.415 million for each year, to be reduced by the actual amount of EDIT refunded during DEP's implementation of interim rates.

-On September 3, 2020, during the expert witness hearing held by the Commission in this docket, Commissioners Kimberly W. Duffley and Daniel G. Clodfelter requested late-filed exhibits reflecting the impact on the revenue requirement of using federal unprotected EDIT to offset certain costs.
-Commissioner Duffley requested schedules showing the impact on DEC's and the Public Staff's proposed revenue requirement amounts that reflect an offset of federal unprotected EDIT, and if needed State EDIT, against DEC's CCR compliance costs.
-Commissioner Clodfelter requested that DEC and the Public Staff provide a schedule reflecting the revenue requirement impact if federal unprotected EDIT, and if needed State EDIT, were used to offset DEC's calculation of accelerated depreciation associated with the early retirement of certain coalfired electric generating plants, based on DEC's requested depreciation periods and amounts.
-On October 23, 2020, the Public Staff filed Public Staff Late-Filed Exhibit 3, which provided the Public Staff's analysis of the effects of an offset of CCR costs by federal unprotected EDIT, and on October 24, 2020, filed Public Staff Late-Filed Exhibit 4, which provided an analysis of the effects of an offset of early coal plant retirement accelerated depreciation by federal unprotected EDIT.
+On September 29, 2020, during the expert witness hearing held by the Commission in this docket, Commissioners Kimberly W. Duffley and Presiding Commissioner Daniel G. Clodfelter requested late-filed exhibits reflecting the impact on the revenue requirement of using federal unprotected EDIT to offset certain costs.
+Commissioner Duffley requested schedules showing the impact on DEP's and the Public Staff's proposed revenue requirement amounts that reflect an offset of federal unprotected EDIT, and if needed State EDIT, against DEP's CCR compliance costs.
+Commissioner Clodfelter requested that DEP and the Public Staff provide a schedule reflecting the revenue requirement impact if federal unprotected EDIT, were used to offset DEP's calculation of accelerated depreciation associated with the early retirement of certain coalfired electric generating plants, based on DEP's requested depreciation periods and amounts.

+On October 23, 2020, the Public Staff filed Public Staff Late-Filed Exhibit 2, which provided the Public Staff's analysis of the effects of an offset of CCR costs by federal unprotected EDIT and State EDIT, and on October 24, 2020, filed Public Staff Late-Filed Exhibit 3, which provided an analysis of the effects of an offset of early coal plant retirement accelerated depreciation by federal unprotected EDIT.